Murdim/church_and_state/README.md

 Non-clericalism affects religious heads in the following ways:

- - Reformed with Non-Clerical: if combined with Autocephalous, the "true" RH title is disabled.
+ - Reformed with Non-Clerical: if combined with Autocephalous, "true" RH title is disabled.
 No change otherwise.
- - Randomized with Non-Clerical: if the RH title is held by a theocracy, it is destroyed and disabled.
+ - Randomized with Non-Clerical: RH title is destroyed and disabled if held by a theocracy.
 No change otherwise.
  - Tagged as clergyless: no change, the RH title must be destroyed and/or disabled manually if needed.

 ### Non-Clerical Governments

-These governments do not use the vanilla compatibility mechanic (`vassal_government_opinion_penalties = no`), but a separate one, defined in [`CNS_government_opinion_triggers.txt`](common/scripted_triggers/CNS_government_opinion_triggers.txt) and refreshed every 30 days.
+These governments use a separate compatibility mechanic from vanilla, defined in [`CNS_government_opinion_triggers.txt`](common/scripted_triggers/CNS_government_opinion_triggers.txt) and refreshed every 30 days.
 They are accepted by non-Order feudal vassals, and tribal vassals of the same culture, but not theocracies (except Isrealite ones for the King of Israel).

 Infidel taxes prevent Cosmopolitan religions from using Secular (instead of Pious) Feudal.
 They still have access to the "true" Pluralist governments.

 Baron-tier temple holders not from a significant dynasty (Count+ or patrician head) are not treated as "proper" feudal lords (yet).
 They actually use a separate version of Pious Feudal, made to look almost identical to the playable one:

  - Uses special titles, like Pastor or Rabbi.
  - Open Elective succession, tweaked to only include scripturally learned courtiers.
-Gender law is based on the religion's rules.
+Gender law based on religion.
  - Randomly generated rulers are lowborn, with the Guardian of Scripture trait if available.

 ### Pluralist Governments

-Pluralist Feudal uses the same government compatibility mechanic as Pious and Secular Feudal, with the same rules as vanilla Feudal.
+Pluralist Feudal uses the same compatibility mechanic as Pious and Secular Feudal, with the same rules as vanilla Feudal.

 The additional "Imperial" features are: no wrong government penalty, can hold Cities, free vassal retraction, +10 vassal limit, +15 court size (up from +10), +1 piety/month, can change capital every 200 months (down from 600).

 Adopting Pluralist Imperialism is fairly easy if the primary title has been Pluralist Imperial within the past 100 years.
-Otherwise, it has both administrative (tied with Prestige) and religious (tied with Piety) prerequisites.
+Otherwise, it has both administrative (tied to Prestige) and religious (tied to Piety) prerequisites.

 It can also be obtained by inheritance; if the heir is not already Cosmopolitan, they will be asked to convert.

-In all three cases, ALL held empires will be flagged as pluralist.
+In all three cases, ALL held empires will be flagged as pluralist, as well as any obtained after that.

 The Roman, Persian and Indian empires are flagged as "historically pluralist" at the beginning of a campaign, making the decision somewhat easier to take with them as primary title.